jeff-1amstudios/jeff-1amstudios.github.io/_posts/2017-08-01-restful-doom.markdown

 Doom was created by a small team at [ID Software](https://en.wikipedia.org/wiki/Id_Software).
 Wikipedia describes it as one of the most significant and influential titles in video game history, and growing up I loved playing it.
 As an adult I couldn't put down a book called [Masters of DOOM](https://en.wikipedia.org/wiki/Masters_of_Doom), which describes the back story of ID Software.

-ID Software has a super cool practice of releasing source code for a game after its commercial release.
+ID Software has a super cool practice of releasing source code for their games.
 For the kind of hackers who lurk on [/r/gamedev](https://reddit.com/r/gamedev), an ID Software engine is an amazing resource to learn from.
 And lo, in 1997, the Doom engine [source code](https://github.com/id-Software/DOOM) was released, causing much happiness!

 ## 2017
 I was having trouble finding a fun API to use in a talk I had to do.
 I had spent the normal amount of time procrastinating and stressing about having to give the talk, and wasn't making any progress on building a compelling demo.